fedemartinm/react-native-challenge/README.md

 - You develop in a scalable manner.
 - You pay attention to details.
 - You are able to consider edge cases.
-- You know how to keep the UI responsive.
 - You care about performance and scalability.

 ## Submission